-The AHCCCS Office of Individual and Family Affairs (OIFA) takes pride in helping individuals and family individuals in the public health care system.
+The AHCCCS Office of Individual and Family Affairs (OIFA) takes pride in helping members and family members in the public health care system.
 OIFA is dedicated to three core areas:

 Our actions, initiatives, and successes drive us toward our core goals.